jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ##### Thief Feats

-- **Expertise:** Spend 2 INT HP in order to reroll skill dice
+- **Expertise:** You may spend 2 INT HP in order to reroll skill dice
-- **Jack of all Trades:** Spend 2 INT HP to roll a d4 with any skill
+- **Jack of all Trades:** You may spend 2 INT HP to roll a d4 with any skill
-- **Sneak Attack:** When you hit and deal harm to someone engaged with someone else or who is unaware of your presence, deal double harm
+- **Sneak Attack:** When you hit and deal harm to someone engaged with someone else or who is unaware of your presence, you may deal double harm

 #### Sage